turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 </section>

 <section class="call-to-action">
-## Challenge
+## Greeting App

+Take 5 minutes with your partner to share your jamboards from the Warm Up.

-Fork [this CodePen](https://codepen.io/kaylaewood/pen/ZEOOKOG) and start building out the Greeting App.
+Then, fork [this CodePen](https://codepen.io/kaylaewood/pen/ZEOOKOG) and start building out the Greeting App.
 Start with writing the HTML, then add the functionality.
 Handle the styling after the app is working as expected.

 </section>